HMS Undaunted (1886): Construction and service

 Undaunted was laid down on 23 April 1885 by Palmers at their shipyard in Jarrow.
 The ship was launched on 25 November 1886, and completed on 18 September 1890.
-It was under the command of Captain Charles Bereford, his first command.
+It was under the command of Captain Lord Charles Bereford, his first command.
 She served with the Mediterranean fleet under overall command of Sir George Tryon.

-On 21 March 1893, Undaunted, under the command of the then Rear Admiral Charles Beresford struck rocks on leaving Alexandria harbour, owing to an error by the ship's navigation officer, who gave the order to turn to Port instead of Starboard.
+On 21 March 1893, Undaunted, under the command of the then Rear Admiral Lord Charles Beresford struck rocks on leaving Alexandria harbour, owing to an error by the ship's navigation officer, who gave the order to turn to Port instead of Starboard.
 The ship received minor underwater damage in the impact.

 She served two commissions on the China Station.
 On 25 April 1901, she was paid off at Devonport and placed in the Fleet Reserve, where she stayed for a year, until she was prepared to be commissioned as tender to HMS Cambridge, gunnery school ship at the dockyard.
 Captain Frederick Alexander Warden was appointed in command on her commission as tender on 26 August 1902.
 She was sold for scrapping on 9 April 1907 to Harris of Bristol.